learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

   : "enjoy this rain-free day";
 ```

-Let's update our code, implementing these improvements:
+Let's create variables to hold the results of our ternary expressions and use
+thos in our message as well:

 ```js
 const name = "Spinach the Shiba";